Blue-infosec/Admin-Threats/UpdatePasswords/README.md

 Copy the Update-PasswordArchive.ps1 script into that shared folder (\\server\share).

-Using Group Policy, SCCM, a third-party EMS, SCHTASKS.EXE or some other technique, create a scheduled job on every computer that runs once per week (or every night) under Local System context that executes the following command:
+Using Group Policy, SCCM, a third-party EMS, PowerShell, SCHTASKS.EXE or some other method, create a scheduled job on every computer that runs once per week (or every night) under Local System context that executes the following command:

 ```powershell
 powershell.exe \\server\share\Update-PasswordArchive.ps1 -CertificateFilePath \\server\share\cert.cer -PasswordArchivePath \\server\share -LocalUsername administrator